-Approximately one quarter of the brain is involved in visual functions, so the sight is unquestionably the most important sense for our perception of the world.
+Approximately one-quarter of the brain is involved in vision-related functions, so the sight is unquestionably the most important sense for our perception of the world.

 1. The visible spectrum